 3 The NB AP Type field value when zero specifies periodic coordination, and when one specifies aperiodic

 4 coordination.
-Other values are reserved.

 Change 10.38.9.20.2 P116L15 and L19 as below ;

-15 The fields of the UWB AP Info appear in a fixed order; however, some fields may not be included in all

-16 frames.
-If UWB AP Info is present, the initiator shall send the UWB Acquisition Compact frame after the
+15 The fields of the UWB AP Info appear in a fixed order; however, not all fields are included in all frames If UWB AP Info is present, the initiator shall send the UWB Acquisition Compact frame after the

 17 NB Acquisition Compact frame.
 The UWB AP Info field when present shall be formatted as shown in